m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

 # Jakarta EE Application Server Monitoring with Kubernetes

-This demo will show how to make Kubernetes liveness/readiness probes and monitoring via Prometheus work with MicroProfile Health and Metrics.
+This demo will show how to make Kubernetes liveness/readiness probes and monitoring via Prometheus/Grafana work with MicroProfile Health and Metrics.

 ## Prerequisites